2026 LEC season: Teams

-For the LEC Versus event, twelve teams will compete.
-Aside from the ten (10) LEC teams, two (2) EMEA Regional League (ERL) teams will be invited.
-One of which is Karmine Corp Blue (academy team of Karmine Corp) of the Ligue Française de League of Legends (LFL) as the 2025 EMEA Masters Summer Split champions.
-The other invited team is Los Ratones of the Northern League of Legends Championship (NLC), founded and coached by former LEC player and caster Marc "Caedrel" Lamont, as the best performing team across the ERLs during the 2025 EMEA Masters season.
-Both teams will be eligible to qualify for the 2026 First Stand Tournament in Brazil.
+For the LEC Versus event, twelve teams competed.
+Aside from the ten (10) LEC teams, two (2) EMEA Regional League (ERL) teams were invited.
+One of which was Karmine Corp Blue (academy team of Karmine Corp) of the Ligue Française de League of Legends (LFL) as the 2025 EMEA Masters Summer Split champions.
+The other invited team was Los Ratones of the Northern League of Legends Championship (NLC), founded and coached by former LEC player and caster Marc "Caedrel" Lamont, as the best performing team across the ERLs during the 2025 EMEA Masters season.
+Both teams were eligible to qualify for the 2026 First Stand Tournament in Brazil.

+On 15 December 2025, Team BDS rebranded to Shifters.
+BDS announced a change of brand identity in June 2025, following the hiring of Alexandre Lopez as their new CEO to replace team founder Patrice Bailo De Spoelberch.
+De Spoelberch was removed from his position in November 2024 following a now-deleted post on X that criticized women who underwent abortion.

 Formats

 Both the Spring and Summer splits will follow the same format, removing the groups format from the 2025 Summer split.

+Road shows

+Some games of the 2026 season were held outside of the Riot Games Arena in Berlin.
+On 15 January 2026, the LEC announced six events of the "LEC Roadtrip" across Spain and France hosted by Movistar KOI and Karmine Corp, respectively.
+Barcelona would host the LEC Versus Finals Weekend from 27 February–1 March at the Olimpic Arena, while Madrid would stage two events at the Madrid Arena from 8–10 May for the Spring Split and from 5–6 September for the Summer Split.
+Paris will also host two events: one from 24–26 April at the Les Arènes for the Spring Split and one from 24–26 July at the Adidas Arena for the Summer Split.

+The 2026 LEC Summer Split Finals Weekend will be held at the Palais Nikaïa in Nice, France from 18–20 September.

 LEC Versus

 Format

-The LEC Versus event will feature twelve (12) teams competing in a single-round robin tournament where all matches will be played in best-of-ones.
-The top eight (8) teams will qualify for the playoffs, which will be an eight-team Double-elimination tournament bracket.
-Matches in the first two upper and lower rounds will be contested in best-of-threes, while subsequent matches until the finals will be played in best-of-fives.
-The winner of the LEC Versus event will represent the league as its lone representative at the 2026 First Stand Tournament.
+The LEC Versus event featured twelve (12) teams competing in a single-round robin tournament where all matches were played in best-of-ones.
+The top eight (8) teams qualified for the playoffs, which will be an eight-team Double-elimination tournament bracket.
+Matches in the first two upper and lower rounds were contested in best-of-threes, while subsequent matches until the finals were played in best-of-fives.
+The winner of the LEC Versus event represented the league as its lone representative at the 2026 First Stand Tournament.